lokaler-kaufen/lokaler-kaufen-app/backend/README.md

 The access token is set as a cookie.

-#Credits
+# Credits
-For geolocation lookups we are using data from [GeoNames](https://download.geonames.org/export/zip/) which is free to use under the [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/)
+For geolocation lookups we are using data from [GeoNames](https://download.geonames.org/export/zip/) which is free to use under the [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/).